-Birth defects can happen in any pregnancy for different reasons.
-Out of all babies born each year, about 3 out of 100 (3%) will have a birth defect.
-We look at research studies to try to understand if an exposure, like benzocaine, might increase the chance of birth defects in a pregnancy.
-Two reports did not find a greater chance of birth defects in children of women who reported using benzocaine in the first trimester of pregnancy.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
+Two reports did not find a greater chance of birth defects in the children of women who reported using benzocaine in the first trimester of pregnancy.